|Trail Features:||Outstanding views, Alpine Lake|

 Shortly after passing the falls you'll cross a footbridge over Ptarmigan Creek.
 Roughly a tenth-of-a-mile later you'll reach the Iceberg Lake Trail junction, which takes hikers to one of the most beautiful alpine lakes in the park.
 Turning right and continuing on the Ptarmigan Trail will lead hikers to Ptarmigan Lake.

-With most people heading towards Iceberg Lake, this segment of the Ptarmigan Trail won’t be as heavily traveled as the first section.
+With most people heading towards Iceberg Lake, this segment of the Ptarmigan Trail won't be nearly as heavily traveled as the first section.

 Roughly 4.2 miles from the trailhead you'll reach a series of waterfalls and cascades tumbling down Ptarmigan Creek in the valley below the trail.
 Just beyond this point is Ptarmigan Lake.
 Although the main trail continues above the shore, there's a short side trail that drops down to the foot of the lake.